-These are the items you will need to take to your visa interview:
+These are the items you will need to take to your visa interview or show at the U.S./Canada border:

 - Copy of the Form I-129 H-1B petition filed on your behalf: contains all pertinent information about your position including the Form ETA950 Labor Condition Application.
-The Form I-129 copy will be provided by GME - Original or copy of the H-1B approval notice, Form I797A or B (please note that the consulate may accept a copy for visa processing, but you will need the original when entering the U.S.) - Your passport (your passport must be valid for 6 months past the expiry date on your H1B approval notice or your status will be shortened accordingly. - Pay the application fee and any reciprocity fees
+The Form I-129 copy will be provided by VIS. - Original or copy of the H-1B approval notice, Form I-797A or B (please note that the consulate may accept a copy for visa processing, but you will need the original when entering the U.S.) - Your passport (your passport must be valid for 6 months past the expiry date on your H-1B approval notice or your status will be shortened accordingly). - Pay the visa application fee and any reciprocity fees.